Shadow Element

 Awareness of the variety of individual characteristics assists effective online design.
 For example, a chat room might not work well for an individual with expressive linguistic difficulties.
 But an opinion poll could provide an entry point to a discussion for people who would otherwise not participate at all.
 As another simple example, some individuals with attention control problems have difficulty processing large amounts of information at one time.
 Dividing the information into smaller encapsulated chunks makes the material accessible to those users without hurting its value for others.

 The Cognitive Wheel represents our synthesis of the literature in educational research and personality assessment with an eye towards its use in solving product design problems.
-What’s most important for a product designer is to be able to identify a particular set of cognitive traits that are relevant to an individual working with a product under a specific conditions.
+What’s most important for a product designer is to be able to identify a particular set of cognitive traits that are relevant to an individual working with a product under specific conditions.
 Once the strengths and limitations of users with this set of cognitive traits are understood, a design can be fashioned to support them during their interaction with the product.
 Interaction design isn’t about making websites navigable.
 It’s about creating online experiences that are well-suited to the needs and predispositions of its audience.